ncatlab/nlab-content/pages/4/6/1/5/25164/content.md

 ### Rules for embedding types

-#### As functions whose action on identities have contractible fibers
+#### As functions whose applications to identities have contractible fibers

 Let us assume the [[dependent type theory]] has [[identity types]], [[dependent identity types]] and [[uniqueness quantifiers]], but does not have [[function types]] or [[dependent function types]] (as in some versions of [[predicative mathematics]]).
 Then the [[natural deduction]] rules for embedding types is given by: